 Our British expert textile guides, David and Sue Richardson, look forward to introducing guests to each island, its people and its culture, while sharing their knowledge on the day-to-day excursions as well as through a series of evening talks.

-After arriving on the morning flight from Denpasar to Maumere via Waingapu you will be met at the airport and transferred to Maumere harbour to board the Ombak Putih in time for lunch.
+After arriving on the morning flight (own cost) from Denpasar to Maumere via Waingapu you will be met at the airport and transferred to Maumere harbour to board the Ombak Putih in time for lunch.
 After everyone has settled in their cabins there will be a safety briefing while we sail out into the beautiful Bay of Maumere with the extinct volcano of Ile Kimang in the background.
 We will dock at a nearby fishing village, built over the water on stilts, where we will experience the life of the local Bugis and Bajao sea gypsies.
 In the evening we will relax over cocktails while David and Sue give an introductory talk about the culture and textiles of the local Sikka region before enjoying a welcome dinner on deck.

-We will disembark close to Maumere for a short drive to the busy Wairkoja Friday market, where they sell local ikat and a variety of weaving supplies.
-We will then drive up into the beautiful ‘Iwang Geté highlands to visit a small village where we will be welcomed with music and dancing.
-After gaining our first insights into the local techniques of spinning, binding, dyeing and weaving we will be able to purchase some of the finished textiles.
+We will disembark at Maumere for a short drive to a busy market, where the vendors sell local ikat and a variety of weaving supplies.
+We will then drive up into the scenic Iwang Geté highlands to visit a small village where we will be welcomed with music and dancing.
+After gaining our first insights into the local techniques of spinning, binding, dyeing and weaving, we will have the opportunity to purchase some of the finished textiles.
 The adventurous among us will be able to try betel nut, tobacco and locally distilled liquor.
-After lunch on board we will head out to Ledalero for a brief visit to the oldest museum on Flores, the Blikon Blewut Museum, to see the small collection of textiles from the Lesser Sunda Islands collected by Catholic missionaries in the 1950s and 60s.
-Our final stop will be at a second Sikka village where we will see a different style of ikat, typical of the central Krowé region.
+After lunch on board we will head out to a village inhabited by refugees from the island of Palu’e off the coast of Flores, who were forced to leave their island following a series of volcanic eruptions.
+We will have a demonstration of how they produce their distinctive textiles.

 Every effort will be made to carry out our cruise itinerary as planned; however, our itineraries are subject to change at the captain’s discretion.
 When touring at sea, weather, currents, and even harbour masters don’t always co-operate with our planned itinerary, which sometimes make our planned schedules challenging or even impossible to carry out.
 For that reason, our written itineraries must be approached with reasonable flexibility.
 We reserve the right to make alterations due to circumstances beyond our control and/or other factors, in the best interests of all.
 It’s all part of the adventure.